 Because notebook computers can not be opened and cleaned the same way a desktop computer can be, it is recommended that you use the following guidelines to ensure you are using the notebook in the recommended environment and prevent a build up of dust around the vents:

 WARNING: Opening the case of a notebook computer will void any warranty that may be in place and can result in unintended damage to the computer.
 If the vents are blocked to the point where you believe that it is detrimental to the operation of the computer, service may be required.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.

 - Regularly wipe the exterior of the notebook case with a clean, soft cloth to prevent a build-up of dust that could interfere with air circulation of the cooling system.